flutter/flutter/specs/modules.md

   //  - register the new tagName with this constructor
   //  - return the new Function (which is, not coincidentally, an
   //    InternalElementConstructorWithShadow)

-  readonly attribute ScriptElement? currentScript; // O(1) // returns the <script> element currently being executed if any, and if it's in this module; else null
 }

 class Module : AbstractModule {
-  constructor (Application application, Document document, String url); // O(1) readonly attribute Application application; // O(1)
+  constructor (Application application, Document document, String url); // O(1) readonly attribute Application application; // O(1) }

-  attribute any exports; // O(1) // defaults to {}
-}

 class Application : AbstractModule {